Lots of people wish they could turn back time to the good ol' days and that's Michaela.

 "1… 2… 3… 4…"

-As she got up and made her way to the fence that surrounded the field, Michaela heard a scream: Emma.
-Michaela hopped over the fence and ran as fast as she could to where she heard the scream: the road.
+As she reached the fence, Michaela heard a scream: Emma.
+Michaela's mind began racing about what happened as she leapt over the fence and bolted towards where she heard the scream: the road.

 12 years later: Michaela: 24; Robert: 27